Oxnard Criminal Defense Attorney in Ventura

 Being arrested and charged with a crime, whether DUI, possession of drugs, or some other offense, is a scary experience.
-Our criminal defense attorney knows the biggest fears come from not knowing what is going to happen to you, knowing you are facing serious consequences, and feeling helpless and at the mercy of the police.
-The police and prosecutors play upon these fears to get you to confess, plead guilty or otherwise cooperate with them.
-In this situation, it’s important to remember that the motives of law enforcement are to make arrests and secure convictions and not to look out for your best interests.
+Our criminal defense attorney knows the biggest fears come from not knowing what is going to happen to you, knowing you are facing serious consequences, feeling helpless, and being at the mercy of the police.
+The police and prosecutors play upon these fears to get you to confess, plead guilty, or otherwise cooperate with them.
+In this situation, it’s important to remember that the motives of law enforcement are to make arrests, secure convictions, and not to look out for your best interests.
 You are always better off if you exercise your constitutional right to talk to an attorney before you make any statements to the police or make any decisions about how to plead in your case.

 - DMV Issues

 - Drug Crimes

 - Sex Crimes

 - Domestic Violence

 - Sentence Modifications